southbridgeio/redmine_wiki_encryptor/README.md

 5. Remove plugin directory from your redmine/plugins directory

+## Fulltext search

+For plugin [redmine_elasticsearch](https://github.com/centosadmin/redmine_elasticsearch) can delete wiki page from index.
+Mark switch as not indexing.

+Add permission for role: Administration -> Roles and permissions ->  Manager -> Wiki -> Edit indexable

 ## Notes

 Password must be present in configuration file so Redmine can start.
 However it's possible to secure the key using the following method: